scverse/genomic-features/README.md

 Genomic annotations using BioConductor resources in Python.

-Very in-progress.
-Design doc being developed here: https://hackmd.io/@ivirshup/HJGmhT7Qn

 ## Getting started

 Please refer to the [documentation][link-docs].
-In particular, the

--   [API documentation][link-api].

 ## Installation

-You need to have Python 3.8 or newer installed on your system.
+You need to have Python 3.9 or newer installed on your system.
 If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).

 There are several alternative options to install genomic-features: